proverbial-ninja/vscode-svelte-component-extractor/README.md

 # svelte-extractor

-This extracts component from an another component
+This extension creates a new svelte component from higlighted text.

 ## How to use

-1. Highlight code you want to estract
+1. Highlight code you want to extract
 2. Ctrl + Shift + P to run command pallete
 3. Select "Svelte Extract Component"
-4. Input component Name
+4. Input new component Name
-5. Your component is extracted
+5. Your new component is created and imported